modhunter/Probably_NOC_Rotations/README.md

-## Brewmaster Monk - NOT UPDATED FOR 6.x YET
+## Brewmaster Monk - (6.x)
 ====================

 ### Features
 ====================
 - Self Buffs in & out of combat
 - Cooldowns
-- Synapse Springs / Gloves item slot
 - Castcading Interrupts when cast time is at 30%:
   - Spear Hand Strike
   - Ring of Peace (if talent chosen) when SHS is on CD
   - Leg Sweep (if talent chosen) when SHS is on CD